f18m/esphome-floor-heating-controller/README.md

 Then it's overriding just the name & friendly name from the package.

+## TODO

+Write the [external component](https://esphome.io/components/external_components/) that will make it possible to control relays using the local temp sensor when connection to HA fails.

 ## Similar projects

 * [Smart Underfloor Heating Controller](https://hackaday.io/project/190828-smart-underfloor-heating-controller)